devdatalab/paper-anr-mobility-india/README.md

 The data and calculations underlying these measures are described in sections 4 and 5.3 of [the paper](https://www.dartmouth.edu/~novosad/anr-mobility.pdf).

-mu-0-50 describes the expected education rank of a son born to a father in the bottom 50% of the father education distribution (of the son's birth cohort).
+Bottom half mobility is the expected education rank of a son born to a father in the bottom 50% of the father education distribution (of the son's birth cohort).
 As described in more detail in the paper, the sample consists of sons aged 20-23 recorded in the 2011-12 Socioeconomic and Caste Census.

 ## Calculating measures of mobility using ANR2020 (Stata)